-Garda and Access NI conduct vetting checks for Swim Ireland.
-These are best practice requirements for any adult working with or responsible for young people in Swim Ireland.
-Garda vetting checks will be carried out on all adults working with young people in Swim Ireland in Ireland and Access NI checks will be carried on on all adults working with young people in Northern Ireland.
+Vetting checks are required for any adult working with or responsible for young people in Swim Ireland.
+Vetting checks will be carried out by Swim Ireland and Swim Ulster through the Central Garda Vetting Unit (CGVU) for those who are resident in Ireland and through Access NI (ANI) for anyone working with young people in Northern Ireland.

 The Swim Ireland Vetting Policy (May 2016) is the latest update to incorporate the change in vetting procedures.
 Both the National Vetting Bureau and Access NI now process vetting applications on-line.
 There is still a paper form requiring ID validation and consent – so please check the processes carefully:

 Any incorrect forms or applications not meeting the requirements will be rejected and the paperwork returned to the applicant, if relevant.
 Both processes have legal requirements and these must be met by Swim Ireland.

 Please note if you are working in both jurisdictions you will need to undertake both processes.

 Access NI applicants can request the Access NI Code of Practice